netsyder/personal-blog/content/posts/setup-ubuntu-docker-host/index.en.md

 ### Log into Cockpit

-Open a web browser and point it to https://<Your Server IP>:9090.
+Open a web browser and point it to https://your_server_ip:9090.
 You should be greeted by the login screen:

 {{<image src="/images/cockpit-login-screen.png" caption="Cockpit Login Screen" linked="false">}}

 ---

 ## Setup Docker

+It is perfectly possible and valid install Docker from the default Ubuntu repository with the command `sudo apt install docker.io -y`.
+However, I prefer to install Docker directly from it's official repositories due to the simple fact that they are updated more frequently and I personally like to be up to date with the software I use.
+This process is explained in the following section.

 ### Install Docker from the repository